thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 16. Press `OK` and give the password for the `Administrator` user

+17. Restart the computer

-17. You are now on the domain, press `OK`, and restart the computer
+18. You are now on the domain

-18. Login :D
+19. Login :D

+20. Install RSAT and go to `Control Panel\System and Security\Administrative Tools` to manage it

 ## Managing the server ##